gruntjs-updater/grunt-pathseeker/README.md

 console.log( pf.styles ); // returns an array of paths from the css block
 ```

-These arrays of paths can be used by other tasks (such as minifiers) while only having to keep your html sources up to date.
+These arrays of paths can now be used by other tasks.

 NOTE: Remember to run the pathseeker task before any tasks that need to access the `pathseeker` config variable.